readyready15728/misc/awakemud-notes.md

 high-end stuff.
 * Virginia Beach Sport Rotorcraft sells helicopters.
-* In Norfolk, head all the way north from the intersection of Shore Drive and Oceanview Road, head down, to the west, then search, then bypass the grate to the south. **There is a whole underground town there!**
+* In Norfolk, head all the way north from the intersection of Shore Drive and Oceanview Road (nearest taxi destination is `Mcfarlane`), head down, to the west, then search, then bypass the grate to the south. **There is a whole underground town there!**
 * `gridguide` in my vehicle before I overhaul everything:

 ```